umeranjum17/tpconnect-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+# Task Explanation
+Most of the tasks to be done are completed.
+This is by no means a completely perfect or refined version but contains an overall work and feel of the application .
+Like routing, OneWay databinding, Usage of ngfor loops ngif to generate UI components ,material design.
+The rest of the task can be completed just by mere replication of the code more or less.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.